-The 2018 new year celebrations have come and gone without giving much thought to a new years resolution until this week while preparing to lead my Friday morning mens Bible study on Romans 8.
-As I prepared, I could not escape the challenge to set a personal new years resolution based on the inspiration of the text.
+The 2018 new year celebrations have come and gone without giving much thought to a new years resolution.
+However this week while preparing to lead my Friday morning mens Bible study on Romans 8, I could not escape the challenge to set a personal new years resolution based on the inspiration of the text.
 The more I have reflected on this challenge the more I see this as a resolution for my life, a challenge to the men who joined me in this study, and all who read this to consider for their new year resolution.
 Romans 8 is arguably the greatest chapter in all the Bible.

 Following the dismal reality in chapter 7, Paul tells us that the law has jurisdiction over us (v1), our sinful passions are aroused by the law(v5), sin becomes alive and we are dead(v10), we wrestle with the conflict of two natures (v15), wretched men are we(v24) and ending with the question “who will set me free from this body of death?(v24).
 Romans 8:1 answers this dismal reality for those who believe in Jesus with the ASTOUNDING proclamation and greatest news that all of humanity could ever receive in Romans 8:1!